weld-project/weld/python/README.md

 > import time
 ```

-We first use pandas for reading CSV.
+We first use Pandas for reading CSV.

-Then we use the DataFrameWeld wrapper to use grizzly.
+Then we use the DataFrameWeld wrapper to use Grizzly.

 ```bash
 > na_values = ['NO CLUE', 'N/A', '0']